inno-devops-labs/F23-core-course-labs/app_python/README.md

 docker pull run4w4y/devops-course-python-app:latest
 docker run -p 8080:8080 run4w4y/devops-course-python-app
 ```

+### CI
+There are two CI stages present: `pre-build` and `build`
+The `pre-build` stage has the following steps:
+- Checkout
+- Python and poetry installation
+- Project dependencies installation (with test dependencies)
+- Snyk scan
+- Run tests

+The `build` stage depends on the `pre-build` stage and has the following steps:
+- Checkout
+- Docker login
+- Docker build and push=

 ## If you have any further questions
 You can reach out to me via [email](mailto:add4che@gmail.com)